JeeWeetje/iot-workshop/UwpToIotHub.md

 We will use the connection later on.
 But first let's check out the 'AzureIoTHub.cs' file because it needs some rework.

 1. `Open` the file named 'AzureIoTHub.cs'
-2. The file contains a class named which has two methods: 'SendDeviceToCloudMessageAsync' and 'ReceiveCloudToDeviceMessageAsync'.
+2. The file contains a class named which has two methods: 'SendDeviceToCloudMessageAsync' and 'ReceiveCloudToDeviceMessageAsync'. *Note: receiving Cloud to Device messages will be discussed later on*
 3. The method to send data is not that intelligent.
 It only sends a text message.
 Add the following code just below it

     ```csharp